 After subtracting all the necessary expenses from the top, the bottom line shows the remaining profit earned during the statement period.
 It reflects the amount of net income the company has generated after accounting for all expenses.

-Although both the top and bottom line are crucial metrics, they offer distinct perspectives into a company’s financial performance.
+Although both the top and bottom lines are crucial metrics, they offer distinct perspectives into a company’s financial performance.
 The top line primarily indicates the company’s ability to generate revenue and its growth potential.
 In contrast, the bottom line encompasses various internal factors such as operating expenses, costs, and overall business operations.

 A company may have a vigorous top line, characterized by high revenue generation, but if its production processes and other variables result in high costs, the bottom line may be weak, implying lower profits.